Choose the Best: AWS vs. Azure vs. Google Cloud Comparison

-- All Azure services are subject to data transfer fees – those may add up quickly.
+- All Azure services are subject to data transfer fees.

-- You have to pay for a support account if you wish to place a ticket for bugs found in the products.
+- You have to pay for a support account if you wish to place a ticket.

-- Azure ML components are reported to be rather slow.
+- The overall user experience with Azure ML components is very positive but they are reported to be somewhat slow.

 Azure offers an easy, out-of-the-box getaway to cloud computing.
 It’s a great solution for organizations that want to migrate their VM’s to the cloud, yet do not at first anticipate needing lots of customization or rapid/large scaling.